albertsango-Trimble/CrossSectionChecker/README.md

   primary, reliable path, since it doesn't depend on any event firing.
-- `viewer.onMarkupChanged` is also wired up as a bonus fast-path: if it does fire with a completed `lineMarkup`, the extension applies the section immediately without needing "Use drawn line" — but the manual button means the tool still works even if that event isn't delivered.
+- `viewer.onMarkupChanged` is also wired up as a bonus fast-path: if it does fire with a completed `lineMarkup`, the extension applies the section immediately without needing "Use drawn line".
-- Only the X/Y coordinates of the line's `start`/`end` are used — Z is intentionally ignored so the cut is always level regardless of what surface was clicked.
+- Only the X/Y coordinates of any line (drawn or from an alignment chainage) are used — Z is intentionally ignored so the cut is always level.
-- From the two (x, y) points, the extension computes a horizontal unit normal perpendicular to the line (`directionZ` is always 0, keeping the plane vertical) and calls `viewer.addSectionPlane(plane)` with that normal and the line's midpoint as the position.
+- From the two (x, y) endpoints, the extension computes a horizontal unit normal perpendicular to the line (`directionZ` is always 0, keeping the plane vertical) and calls `viewer.addSectionPlane(plane)` with that normal and the line's midpoint as the position.
+- The alignment CSV is parsed client-side, converted to millimeters, and stored in `localStorage`.
+Moving the chainage slider interpolates a point and local tangent direction along the alignment's polyline, then builds a perpendicular line of the chosen half-width around that point — fed through the same `applySection()` used by the draw/click workflow.
+- `markup.addLineMarkups(segments)` — draws the alignment's full polyline
+  as a chain of line-markup segments for visual reference.
+- For the section-view camera, the extension builds a `Camera` object (`position`/`lookAt`/`upDirection`, all in **meters** — note this differs from the section plane's millimeter units) placed back along the plane's normal from the line's midpoint, looking at it with Z-up.
+- `viewer.getSnapshot()` — returns a data URL PNG of whatever the camera is currently looking at; used for "Capture split view".
 - `viewer.removeSectionPlanes([id])` / `removeSectionPlanes()` — removes
   the current plane, or everything, on "Clear section".
-- `markup.removeMarkups([id])` — cleans up the line markup once its job (defining the cut) is done.
+- `markup.removeMarkups([ids])` — cleans up line markups (the drawn cut line, or the alignment reference polyline) once no longer needed.

+## Known limitations

+- The section-view camera direction is a best-effort calculation.
+If it ends up facing the wrong way (looking away from the model instead of at it), just orbit manually, or click "Section view" again after flipping the cut direction (⇄) — both computations share the same normal.
+- "Capture split view" waits 400ms after each camera move before taking the snapshot to let the scene render; on a very large model this may not be quite enough time and the image could show it mid-transition.
+If that happens, just click the button again.
+- Alignments are stored in the browser's `localStorage`, so they're local to that browser/device — they aren't shared across users or synced to the Trimble Connect project.
+Re-upload the CSV on another machine if needed.
+- Position values for section planes and markups are in millimeters, consistent with the `SectionPlane` and `LineMarkup` APIs.

 ## Files